fyndiq/fyndiq-magento-module/README.md

 12. Go back to fyndiq page.
 13. It will now work!

+### Development
+For development, vagrant is used, using a local machine through virtualbox to run the environment.
+Go into the ./vagrant directory and issue the command `vagrant up`.
+Add the following host to your hostfile to be able to access it: `192.168.13.105 magento.local`

 ### Good to know
  * If you have problem after installing the module, like SQL or other problems.
 Test to clear cache first in admin.
 Install might not start because of cache and this can cause problems.
  * Don't remove or change SKU on a product until you are sure you won't have any new orders for that product.
 This can cause problem when you import orders right now.